PatyRey/100Devs/BBC-Homepage/README.md

-HTML file demo for the BBC homepage
+HTML demo for the BBC homepage